eyaldar2014/angular-td-List/README.md

 planning:

-to do list is made of several רכיבים
+to do list is made of several parts

 it has input that includes add and search options (search is a filter of existing notes)